Skip to main content

 Any consumer of the component description can dynamically load the base component description using the registration details in the inherits property and expand the fields into the derived description.

 Components that derive directly from modulo_components::Component or modulo_components::LifecycleComponent should also specify this under the inherits property.
-These core base classes are identified and treated distinctly by consumers of the component description.
+These base classes are identified and treated distinctly by consumers of the component description.

 Virtual components